PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 To get started with Devnet, you'll need to mint a no-cost NFT slot on the Sepolia network.

 <Admonition type="tip" icon="📢" title="Ethereum Sepolia Faucet">
-You require ETH Sepolia to mint the NFT slot.
-If you don't have sufficient balance, you can get ETH Sepolia from this link: https://faucet.quicknode.com/drip
+To mint the NFT slot, ETH on the Sepolia network is required.
+If your balance is insufficient, you can obtain Sepolia ETH through the following link: https://faucet.quicknode.com/drip
 </Admonition>

 Follow these steps: